 sudo apt update

-command is used to read from standard input and write to standard output and files.
-This method will help you avoid having to use a text editor and do this directly from the command line.
+An alternative is adding Debian backports to your sources list; you can use the echo command and the tee command.
+The tee command reads from standard input and writes to standard output and files.
+This method will help you avoid using a text editor and do this directly from the command line.

 echo "deb http://deb.debian.org/debian bookworm-backports main contrib non-free-firmware" | sudo tee -a /etc/apt/sources.list